TroelsMortensen/RayTracing/README.md

 I have also attempted to apply the "Name your expressions" approach, I heard Zoran Horvat mention [in one of his vidoes](https://www.youtube.com/watch?v=hC87MbFoRR0).
 Essentially this idea is to do a lot of "extract single statement into separate function", so that you can give that function a descriptive name.
 Instead of understanding what the statement does, you can read the name.
 It's a kind of abstraction.
 It's a basic refactoring technique, called ["extract function"](https://refactoring.com/catalog/extractFunction.html).\
-The idea is just that your code reads more like prose, and you spend less time actually trying to understand what is going on.
+The idea is just to organize your code into separate chunks, with one side-effect usually being an increase in readability, and you spend less time actually trying to understand what is going on.

 Below is an example of how I export my image to a png file, first the main part: